marceliotstein/pacstrap/README.md

 # pacstrap
-Responsive Bootstrap theme for Pacifism.sh
+Responsive Drupal theme (based on Bootstrap) for Pacifism.sh